-If things like stones, chalk, plastic and garbage would dissolve in water, makes water dirty.
+If things like stones, chalk, plastic and garbage would dissolve in water, they would make the water dirty.

 10. How is drinking water cleaned in your house?

-The drinking water in our house is cleaned using water filter.
+The drinking water in our house is cleaned using a water filter.

 11. Find out the many different ways of cleaning water at home.